drewm27/speakerrankings/insane-size.md

 ### #2 [JBL Partybox 1000](https://www.amazon.com/JBL-PartyBox-Premium-Wireless-Bluetooth/dp/B07TJXHG14/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=990faa7b551b1ceecc2ddda2bccc7c2f&camp=1789&creative=9325): $949

-- Positives: Right up there with the Partybox Ultimate, this was the previous speaker in that size.
+- Positives: Handle and wheels are convenient.
+Right up there with the Partybox Ultimate, this was the previous speaker in that size.
 A better value than the Partybox Ultimate.
 Nice waterfall lightshow.
 - Negatives:  Very large and heavy.
 No app
 - Weight: 76lbs / 34kg
 - Battery Life: No Battery